 1. Focus on Vertical Garage Storage

 Leaving boxes, tools, and gear on the floor is not just inconvenient—it’s the perfect way to attract unwanted insects and pests.
-They thrive in dark areas and love to eat away at the cardboard, which only makes it easier for them to establish a colony.
+They thrive in dark areas and love eating away at the cardboard, making it easier for them to establish a colony.

-Moving those items up off the floor and onto wall-mounted storage systems is a great way to keep your garage in better condition.
-But you don’t have to settle for a rickety wire shelf you put together on your own.
+Moving those items off the floor and onto wall-mounted storage systems is a great way to keep your garage in better condition.
+But you don’t have to settle for a rickety wire shelf you put together.

 Instead, install wall-mounted bike racks to organize your two-wheeled transportation and sports equipment.
-Add permanent shelves along the walls of your garage where storage is most needed and make use of the full wall space.
+Add permanent shelves along the walls of your garage where storage is most needed, and use the entire wall space.

 2. Create a Designated Work Area

-If you spend a lot of time tinkering with projects, working on your car, or even gardening, you’ll want to create a designated work area.
+If you spend much time tinkering with projects, working on your car, or gardening, you’ll want to create a designated work area.

-This helps you stay organized and gives you a place to safely store projects when you’re still working on them.
+This helps you stay organized and gives you a place to store projects when you’re still working on them safely.

-Think about the types of projects you usually tackle and build your workbench to suit those needs.
-If you have tons of power tools, make sure the bench is near an outlet or two.
+Consider the projects you usually tackle and build your workbench to suit those needs.
+If you have many power tools, ensure the bench is near an outlet or two.
 If you need tons of space, choose a location where your car and other stored items won’t get in the way.